 As we read about the situation with Norbert the baby dragon, there was a lot of laughing and jaws dropping in surprise.
 The whole situation just seems comical and ridiculous.
 One of my kids asked, “Why can’t he see what is really happening?”

 This brought us to a conversation about how we all do the same thing.
 The kids had to think for a bit about this one.
 They just didn’t think there was any way that they could be like Hagrid.
 We do it all the time though in everyday life and with special foster care circumstances.

 - One of our kids doesn’t like to read – A LOT.
-Dad has required a chapter of reading from this person every night or else that person has to pay a dollar from their allowance.
+Dad used to require a chapter of reading from this person every night or else that person has to pay a dollar from their allowance.
 This kiddo sees reading as a possible way to lose money.
 In reality if this child doesn’t improve their reading, when it comes time, the school will not let them get a learner’s permit to drive.
 It will also affect what kind of job they will get in the future.